markvosstb/homelab_monitor/README.md

-# homelab_monitor
+# HomeLab Monitor
-Utility for monitoring the status of services running on a homelab written in Go
+Utility for monitoring the status of services running on a HomeLab written in Go.

+Currently does http health checks for all services defined in the provided yaml config file.